farooq9140/Ski-Power/README.md

 3. Make a new Directory for the Ski Power project: **mkdir SkiPower**.
 This is where all the data will be saved.
 This is a completely separate folder and there should be no other project in here.
 This will act as your database.
 4. Run Mongodb database: **mongod --dbpath SkiPower** ...
 This will run the database.
 Check the Ski Power API terminal to see if it connected.

 **If the above does not work.
-Then try to follow the steps to run mongodb locally on your machine in the mongodb documentation.**
+Then try to follow the steps to run mongodb locally on your machine in the mongodb documentation.** <br> <br>
+**Contributors**<br>
+Thamina Akther,
+Simarjit Bilkhu,
+Matthew Moreno,
+Domenico Giancola,
+Nicholas Gidaro,
+Farouq HamedAllah